nypesap/nypesap.github.io/docs/blog/posts/0001-Clearing-Chrome-browser-cache.md

 <!-- more -->

 1. Press function key ++f12++ on a keyboard
-2. Right click with the mouse on Chrom toolbar button “reload this page”
+2. Right click with the mouse on Chrom toolbar button “Reload this page”
 3. From the list of tree fucntion choose the last one: “Empty Cache and Hard Reload”

 Your Chrome browser cache is cleared.